Policy evaluation of waste pricing programs using heterogeneous causal effect estimation: Introduction

-Next, I simulate the impact of PAYT adoption on municipal waste management costs and pollution combining predicted (causal) changes in unsorted and recycling waste for each municipality with unit costs of waste management under PAYT as well as prior estimates for the relative environmental costs of unsorted versus recycling waste \citep{Kinnaman2014}.
-After three years of adoption, I predict cost savings for all municipalities of on average \EUR{}30 up to \EUR{}170 per person.
+Next, I simulate the impact of PAYT adoption on municipal waste management costs combining predicted (causal) changes in unsorted and recycling waste for each municipality with unit costs of waste management under PAYT.
+Municipal private benefits of recycling from selling the fraction of recycled material are included in the analysis.
+After three years of adoption, I predict annual cost savings for all municipalities of on average \EUR{}24 per capita, however, there is large variation.
 As unit costs of unsorted waste are higher than those of recycling for most municipalities, total waste reductions trigger large reductions in waste management costs.
 This implies that also low prices -- by causing significant total waste reductions -- improve waste behavior and municipal budgets substantially.

-I present additional analyses that show robustness of my results against the presence of unaccounted-for heterogeneity and spillover effects (waste tourism).
+I present additional analyses that show robustness of my results against the presence of unaccounted-for heterogeneity.
 As often found in the literature \citep[see][for a review]{Bel2014}, my results are robust to confounding from adoption of heterogeneous PAYT systems (weight versus volume).
-Further, I find that waste tourism is not relevant on any significant scale.
-Finally, I contrast my average estimates to the binary treatment case, two-way (event-study-like) fixed effects estimation (with/without re-weighting á la \citealt{Chaise2020}), and R-learning LASSO regression.
+Further, I find that waste tourism or, more generally, spillover effects are not relevant on any significant scale.\footnote{Waste tourism is a way to evade PAYT systems by discarding waste in locations where unit fees are not applied.} Finally, I contrast my average estimates to the binary treatment case, two-way (event-study-like) fixed effects estimation (with/without re-weighting á la \citealt{Chaise2020}), and R-learning LASSO regression.
 Results highlight the importance to account for continuous rather than binary treatment, the bias of the fixed effects estimator due to non-parallel trends pre-policy, and robustness to the specific choice of R-learning estimator.

 The remainder of the paper is structured as follows.
 Section \ref{Sec:data} describes policy background and data.
 Section \ref{Sec:theorymethod} discusses the empirical framework.
 Section \ref{Sec:results} presents the main results and their policy implications.
 Section \ref{Sec:conclusions} concludes.